Real Estate Market Insights United States

 Vacancy Rates

-Vacancy rates in Los Angeles remain low, at approximately 3.1%, down from 3.6% in 2024.
-This drop highlights a tightening rental environment, where inventory is being absorbed quickly and landlords face little difficulty filling units.
+Vacancy rates across Los Angeles sit at approximately 3.1%, down from 3.6% in 2025.
+That drop tells you the rental environment is tightening, with available units being absorbed quickly and landlords facing little difficulty keeping their buildings full.

-The city’s strict zoning laws, high construction costs, and limited land availability continue to hinder new rental development—especially in the affordable segment.
+The city’s strict zoning laws, high construction costs, and limited land availability keep making it harder to bring meaningful new rental supply online, especially at the affordable end of the market.

 Drivers of Rental Demand

-Los Angeles remains a landlord-favorable market with consistent rent growth, low vacancy, and high demand across boroughs.
-Investors seeking rental income can benefit from strong yields in select submarkets, while tenants should prepare for rising costs and competitive application environments—especially in centrally located or coastal areas.
+Los Angeles is a landlord-favorable market with consistent rent growth, low vacancy, and deep demand across its boroughs.
+If you own rental property here and your units are in the right locations, the numbers work in your favor.
+If you’re a tenant, you should prepare for rising costs and competitive application environments, especially in centrally located or coastal areas.

 Factors Influencing The Los Angeles Housing Market